laurielim/REACT21K_PHP_Day_08/README.md

 # Routing and Deploying a Symfony Project

 This repo contains the class exercise we did on day 8 of the [Programming in PHP](https://github.com/laurielim/REACT21K_PHP) course which is part of the Full Stack Web Development Program at [Business College Helsinki](https://en.bc.fi/qualifications/full-stack-web-developer-program/).
-It's deployed on Heroku and you can access the [home route](//lit-bastion-54851.herokuapp.com/home) and the [recipes route](//lit-bastion-54851.herokuapp.com/recipes/all).
+It was deployed on Heroku.
 An SQL database was also enabled with CRUD commands implemented.
-The local db is running on SQLite and the hosted version uses Heroku Postrgres.
+The local db runs on SQLite and the hosted version used Heroku Postgres.
+Unfortunately, Heroku has removed the free plan of Heroku Postgres so I have taken down the instance.

 I have also repurposed this Symfony App to manage the back-end of a [To Do application](https://github.com/laurielim/REACT21K_REACT_JS_TODO_APP) I was tasked to do for the React and Redux advanced course of the program and subsequent projects.